whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/help-google-choose-the-right-canonical-url-for-your-duplicate-pages.md

 If you don't explicitly tell Google which URL is canonical, Google will make the choice for you, or might consider them both of equal weight, which might lead to unwanted behavior, as explained in [Reasons to choose a canonical URL](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls#why-it-matters).

-## What is a canonical URL?
+## What is a Canonical URL?

 A *canonical URL* is the URL of the page that Google thinks is most representative from a set of duplicate pages on your site.
 For example, if you have URLs for the same page (`example.com?dress=1234` and `example.com/dresses/1234`), Google chooses one as canonical.

 The pages don't need to be absolutely identical; minor changes in sorting or filtering of list pages don't make the page unique (for example, sorting by price or filtering by item color).
 The canonical URL can be in a different domain than a duplicate URL.

-## How Google indexes and chooses the canonical URL
+## How Google Indexes and Chooses the Canonical URL

 <iframe frameborder="0" allowfullscreen="1" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" title="Canonical URLs: How Does Google Pick the One? #AskGoogleWebmasters" width="640" height="360" src="https://www.youtube.com/embed/8j_hxBw5B4E?origin=https%3A%2F%2Fdevelopers.google.com&amp;video-id=8j_hxBw5B4E&amp;enablejsapi=1&amp;widgetid=1" sandbox="allow-same-origin allow-scripts allow-forms allow-popups allow-popups-to-escape-sandbox" id="widget2"></iframe>